 To apply the story to our own circumstances and find elements of relatability.

-But here’s the thing, if those movies and stories didn’t have HIGHLY specific charecters, that same level of compassion and connection simply wouldn’t be possible.
+But here’s the thing: if those movies and stories didn’t have HIGHLY specific characters, that same level of compassion and connection simply wouldn’t be possible.

 The same thing happens with content and marketing.

-I can read an ad, that maybe doesn’t exactly apply to me, but the specificty with which it’s written allows me to FEEL something, that simply wouldn’t be possible if they’d tried to speak to everyone.
+I can read an ad that maybe doesn’t exactly apply to me, but the specificity with which it’s written allows me to FEEL something that simply wouldn’t be possible if they’d tried to speak to everyone.

 Check out this example by Chatbooks…